NASA Bone & Joint Specialists

 Every year around 53,000 Americans have shoulder replacement surgery.
-Daniel O’Neill, MD, and Cristin Mathew, DO, lead the team at NASA Bone & Joint Specialists in Houston, Texas, and provide state-of-the-art shoulder replacement surgery to repair your shoulder, reduce your pain, and get you back to your regular activities.
+Daniel O’Neill, MD, leads the team at NASA Bone & Joint Specialists in Houston, Texas, and provide state-of-the-art shoulder replacement surgery to repair your shoulder, reduce your pain, and get you back to your regular activities.
 If you’re looking for an expert shoulder surgeon in the Houston area, call NASA Bone & Joint Specialists or schedule a consultation online today.

 A shoulder replacement is a surgical procedure to replace the damaged parts of your shoulder.
 Your shoulder includes three bones: your humerus (upper arm bone), scapula (shoulder blade), and the clavicle (collarbone).
 The top of your humerus fits into a socket in your shoulder blade called the glenoid.